Alejogb1/job-board/blog-data/how-can-csv-data-be-imported-and-correctly-split.md

 id: "how-can-csv-data-be-imported-and-correctly-split"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 Been there, done that, probably more times than I care to remember.
 The issue of importing and splitting csv data correctly, while seemingly straightforward, can often turn into a surprisingly intricate problem.
 Over the years, I've seen my fair share of garbled imports and unexpected data misalignments, so I’ve developed some robust practices that I’d like to share.

 First off, we need to understand that "correctly" is subjective, and heavily dependent on the nuances of the source data.
 A poorly formatted CSV, despite its apparent simplicity, can introduce all sorts of headaches.
 Delimiter inconsistencies, the presence of quoted fields containing embedded delimiters, varying end-of-line conventions, and encoding issues are just some of the potential pitfalls.
 I recall one project in particular, involving a large dataset from an antiquated legacy system, that seemed deliberately designed to thwart any attempt at orderly import.
 It was a real trial by fire, but it did teach me the critical importance of methodical data handling.

 Let's talk about the core principles.
-The first step is always to *thoroughly inspect* the raw CSV file.
+The first step is always to _thoroughly inspect_ the raw CSV file.
 This isn't just a glance with a text editor; it means opening the file in a suitable application (like VS Code with a decent CSV plugin), or using command-line utilities (like `head` and `less` on linux), to understand the exact format.
 Look for the following:

-*   **Delimiter:** Is it a comma (`,`), a semi-colon (`;`), a tab (`\t`), or something else?
+- **Delimiter:** Is it a comma (`,`), a semi-colon (`;`), a tab (`\t`), or something else?
-*   **Quoting:** Are fields enclosed in quotes, and if so, what character is used (single quotes `'`, double quotes `"`)?
+- **Quoting:** Are fields enclosed in quotes, and if so, what character is used (single quotes `'`, double quotes `"`)?
-*   **Encoding:** Is it UTF-8, ASCII, or a different encoding?
+- **Encoding:** Is it UTF-8, ASCII, or a different encoding?
 This is critical for handling non-latin characters correctly.
-*   **Headers:** Does the first row contain column headers?
+- **Headers:** Does the first row contain column headers?
-*   **End of Line characters:** Are lines terminated by `\r`, `\n` or `\r\n` ?
+- **End of Line characters:** Are lines terminated by `\r`, `\n` or `\r\n` ?
-*   **Edge Cases:** Are there empty fields?
+- **Edge Cases:** Are there empty fields?
 Fields with leading or trailing spaces?
 Quoted fields containing quotes?

 Once you have a solid understanding of the data structure, we can move on to the actual importing and splitting process.
 I often rely on established libraries in scripting languages to streamline this process.
 Manually parsing CSV data is, in my opinion, asking for trouble, unless your objective is to practice character-by-character string manipulation.